nhu92/Mixed-DNA-Project/07-TestKewData.md

 ---

 Currently, I was running the distance on each exons only.
 The statistics were pulled from the exon level.
 I will rank the closed related species from each output then merge together to give a probability based on the frequency (and maybe the read size?).

+The output is giving somehow prediction with some variation (it should be variation not mis-identification since no species were found in the wrong related species group).
+The frequency is not quite related to reads size since tomato should have lowest frequency but on the contrary it has the highest.
+I would like to think about a strategy to evaluate the variance in the distance matrix.
+I will try the normalizing way to transform the matrix (to similarity then normalize).
+Then, giving a probability distribution of a closed related species, what is the probability the unknown being identified as the same species and what is the CI?